The Classroom Where Fake News Fails

 "I mean, I've heard many rumors that the flu shot's bad for you," Cooper says.
 But instinct tells her the story's wrong.
 "It just doesn't look like a reliable source.
 It looks like this is off Facebook and someone shared it."

-Cooper labels the story "Fiction."
+Cooper labels the story "fiction."
 And she's right.

 Her classmate Suvra Das takes a different path to the same answer.
 When he's not sure of a story, he says, he now checks the comments section to see if a previous reader has already done the research.